-Step 6: Submit your online grant application by Monday, November 3, 2025
+Step 6: Complete your online grant application by Monday, November 3, 2025

-Finish your grant application and complete all sections, fulfill all mandatory requirements, and submit by 4 p.m.
+Finish your grant application and be sure to complete all sections, fulfill all mandatory requirements and submit by 4 p.m.
 PT / 5 p.m.
 MT on Monday, November 3, 2025.
 Our grant management system will validate your grant application entries immediately after you submit your application and indicate right away if any required information is missing.